talkable/talkable-docs/source/api_v2/flow.rst

 Invite |advocate| to referral program at some point by creating an :ref:`Origin <api_v2/origins>` and obtaining :ref:`Offer <api_v2/offers>` to share.

-Displaying and Sharing the offer
+Displaying and Sharing the Offer
 --------------------------------

 Display options for |advocate| to share with their |friend|\s.